 Content data We identified all evening newspapers for which full-issue content had been scanned by newspapers.com and newspaperarchive.com between 1946 and 1955.
 We restricted our search to the subset of newspapers exposed to the freeze (i.e., newspapers in newspaper markets treated by television licenses that began operation after 1947 and before 1953 - see Section 4).
 There are 102 such newspapers (online Appendix Table C.1 presents summary statistics for these newspapers).
-We code manually the content of these newspapers for the third Tuesday and Saturday of March and the third Thursday and Saturday of September for each year.
+We manually code the content of these newspapers for the third Tuesday and Saturday of March and the third Thursday and Saturday of September for each year.
+We restricted our attention to Tuesday/Saturday pairs and Thursday/Saturday pairs that belonged to the same two weeks to ensure that the dates of our manual content analysis were a subset of the dates used for our Matlab analysis (see below).

 More precisely, for each issue, we first extract the number of pages.
 Then, we determine the number of wire articles versus original stories through manual counting of bylines.
-Similarly, we count the number of local, national, entertainment, weather, and editorial stories, as well as the number of photos.
-In Finally, to validate our manual approach, we determine the space devoted to news content using Matlab's image processing machine learning capabilities.
+Similarly, we count the number of local, national, entertainment, weather, and editorial stories, as well as the number of photos.^{21,22} Finally, to validate our manual approach, we determine the space devoted to news content using Matlab's image processing machine learning capabilities.
 Matlab has built-in image processing functions to detect text regions that correspond to the text of news articles; moreover, it uses the size of the text to filter out headlines, photos, or advertising copy.
 We further specify text of a particular size to identify article content.
 Figure 3 shows the content highlighted for all 16 pages of the entire March 10, 1947 issue of the Altoona Mirror.
 We compute a total content score for that day's issue from those pages.
-We performed this exercise for all issues published in the third week of March and the third week of September for those newspapers present on newspapers.com.
-Note that, not surprisingly, the Matlab score is positively correlated with the number of stories published in the paper that we collected manually: for the issues for which we have information on the two variables, we find a correlation of 0.47 statistically significant at the one percent level.
+We performed this exercise for all issues published in the third week of March and the third week of September for those newspapers present on newspapers.com.23 Note that, not surprisingly, the Matlab score is positively correlated with the number of stories published in the paper that we collected manually: for the issues for which we have information on the two variables, we find a correlation of 0.47 statistically significant at the one percent level.

 Summary Statistics Table 1 provides descriptive statistics on the newspaper markets for morning and evening newspapers.
 On average during our time period, around 80% of the newspapers are evening newspapers, and 8% morning ones.
 The remaining newspapers circulate editions both in the morning and in the evening.
 In 82% of the newspaper market-years, there is only one newspaper circulating (a monopolist).
-The average circulation of a newspaper during our period of interest was around 20,140 copies a day for evening newspapers, and 97,887 for morning newspapers.
-The subscription price of evening newspapers was slightly lower than the price of morning newspapers.
+The average circulation of a newspaper during our period of interest was around 20, 140 copies a day for evening newspapers, and 97, 887 for morning newspapers.24 The subscription price of evening newspapers was slightly lower than the price of morning newspapers.
 We also observe a lower advertising rate but this is likely mechanically related to having lower circulation.
-Our empirical analysis will highlight
+Our empirical analysis will highlight differential effects on morning versus evening newspapers.